gbouras13/plassembler/README.md

 6. Long reads are mapped to the chromosome using minimap2 and short reads are mapped using bwa.
 7. All reads that map to the extra-chromosomal contigs and all reads that do not map the chromosome are extracted, combined and de-deplicated.
 8. These are assembled using the hybrid assembler Unicycler to generate final plasmid contigs.
+9. Average read coverage depth for each plasmid is calculating using a modified version of code found in the linked repository (https://github.com/rrwick/Small-plasmid-Nanopore).
+10. Plasmid copy number is calculated by dividing the plasmid depth by the chromosome depth.
+* For now, depth is short read only (https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2).

+Other Features (Work in Progress)

+1. All reads that map to both the chromosome and plasmid are extracted and assembled (short read only for now as likely transposons).

 Installation
 ------